 The Faculty of VCA & MCM Melbourne University Cowwarr Art Space Residency Retreat has come to an end.
 It was a great program that provided students and graduates from the Faculty of The VCA the opportunity to participate in our residency program in 2014-15.
 This had add great depth to our program and was of great value not only to the artists involved but the other residents in the program and it created great links and connections to the region.

 CAN Inc. Cowwarr Arts Network Incorporated is a not-for-profit incorporated association that operates out of and in collaboration with the Cowwarr Art Space.

 Communication Free Wi-fi access to the NBN, Mobile signal is limited.
 Telstra is recommended and phones with a blue tick for rural access.

 Transport train travel between Melbourne and Traralgon every hour most days.
-Gippsland Line (Limited bus connections to Cowwarr use Traralgon as the destination for more travel options) We can meet train connections in the Art Space vehicle when prearranged.
-Shopping/provisioning trips can also be arranged with Carolyn or Clive.
+Gippsland Line (Limited bus connections to Cowwarr use Traralgon as the destination for more travel options) If pre booked collection from Traralgon can be arranged.
+Shopping/provisioning trips can also be arranged with Carolyn.
 Google Maps now has public Transport App for Vline and buses.
 Currently there are major infrastructure works on the train line so check for updated information on the Vline web site.

 - International Travelers SkyBus shuttles from Tullamarine Airport Melbourne to Southern Cross Station, near the corner of Bourke and Spencer streets Melbourne.